 When ready, add 2 volumes of RNA Binding Buffer to the RNase R treated sample and mix well [1].
 Add 150 microliters of 100% ethanol to the mixture for a total of 300 microliters [2], transfer the entire volume to the column [3], and centrifuge for 30 seconds [4-TXT].
 Videographer: This step is important!

 Talent adding RNA binding buffer to sample with buffer label visible in shot.

+3.2.1 B – Added shot: mixing shot

 Talent adding ethanol to sample.